tpfbill/mr-moneybags-v1.x/docs/manuals/ADMINISTRATOR_GUIDE.md

 1.  **Automate Backups**: Ensure the backup script is running daily via `cron` or Windows Task Scheduler.
 2.  **Separate Environments**: Maintain separate development, staging, and production environments.
 Test all updates in staging before deploying to production.
 3.  **Use Version Control**: All changes, including configuration, should be committed to Git.
-Use feature branches for development and merge to the main production branch (`v9.0` in our case) for deployment.
+Use feature branches for development and merge to the main production branch (`v1.x` in our case) for deployment.
 4.  **Monitor Actively**: Use tools like `htop` for real-time monitoring and set up alerts for service failures or high resource usage.
 5.  **Secure Credentials**: Never commit secrets (like passwords or API keys) directly to Git.
 Use environment files (`.env`) and add them to `.gitignore`.

-This guide provides the foundation for successfully administering the Non-Profit Fund Accounting System.
+This guide provides the foundation for successfully administering the Mr-Moneybags-v1.x.
 For further technical details, refer to the other documentation files in the repository.